ziggy6792/ziggy6792.github.io/content/projects/alpaca-cup/index.md

 ## Introduction

 [Alpaca Cup](https://alpacacup.com/events) is an event management application for hosting and scoring competitions.
-So far the app has been used exclusively for wakeboarding competitions in Singapore, however we hope that it may be used in other extreme sports in the future (such as skateboarding) or indeed any competition that has a suitable format.
+The app has already been used in wakeboarding and wakeskating competitions all over the world, and we hope to branch out in other extreme sports in the future (such as skateboarding).

 Alpaca Cup serves 2 main purposes;